strangelove-ventures/cosmos-operator/README.md

 ## Running a Prerelease on the Cluster

-0. Authenticate with docker
+1. Authenticate with docker to push images to repository.

-If cosmos-operator open sourced, remove this step.

 Create a [PAT on Github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with package read and write permissions.